Waramoto/wplace-pixels-notifier/README.md

 # wplace-pixels-notifier
-Script that notifies when available pixels reach the maximum on wplace.live
+Script that notifies when available pixels reach the maximum on wplace.live, but ignore right after load/refresh.